 - Firstly, the term Strangler Fig serves as the collective common name for a group of tropical species with one specific thing in common.
 That’s the fact that each of them forms a member of the Ficus genus.
 Further, that mutual trait remains the evolution of a most unusual method of growth and reproduction.
 In point of fact, this fascinating group begins its life as a sticky seed.

 - When a random animal transfers this seed to a high tree branch, the seed sprouts there.
 As it grows, the plant also sends shoots downward.
 Once these reach the ground they thicken and spread.
 Eventually, the invader has encompassed the trunk of the host tree.
 Its own root system will out compete that of the host species.
 The host tree eventually dies and rots away.

 - The various forms of Strangler Fig also share another, positive trait.
 That’s the fact, for the moment, at least, all of them appear to be maintaining stable populations.
 Therefore, the IUCN does not presently have a listing for any of them.
 Nonetheless, members of the genus likely fact the same potential threats as other species.
 These would mainly consist of habitat loss and climate change.

 Strangler Fig Physical Description

-Most forms of Strangler Fig begin life as a sticky seed, deposited on a tree limb or branch.
-This usually happens via the action of birds, bats, or monkeys who have previously eaten the fruit.
+One of the strongest shared traits is how each of them begins life.
+That’s because most forms of the fascinating plant begin life as a sticky seed.
+This later becomes deposited on a tree limb or branch.
+This depositing usually happens via the action of birds, bats, or monkeys who have previously eaten the fruit.